AdamPete/personal-website/README.md

 URL:

 ## Page Summary

 I built a personal website to grow as a developer.
-It shows some little projects and I plan use to grow and learn more.
+It shows some little projects and I plan use to grow.

 ## Features